Updated January 7, 2020.

 Organdy is one of my favorite fabrics, I love it nice starched feel and the light airy texture.
 Because it is such a transparent fabric it lets the canvas show through, giving it a subtle wash of color.
 With a colored fabric, you can treat the fabric as the only background, stitching the main part of the design on top of the fabric.
 It’s an easy and effective background.

 Illusion is a soft, fine net often used for wedding veils.
 At the fabric store it came in a wide variety of colors, and is usually called tulle when it is colored.
+The picture at the top of this article uses pale gold tulle.
 It looks best doubled giving a stronger color.
-With one or two layers, if you look at the background head-on, it is invisible, but at an angle, there is a wash or color.
+With one or two layers, if you look at the background head-on, it is invisible, but at an angle, there is a wash of color.
 More layers would intensify the color, but would not make it harder to sew.
 If you choose to use illusion or tulle, pick a color which is considerably darker than your desired effect and experiment to see how many layers you need.

 Another great thing about fabric for backgrounds is that the solid look of the fabric creates a great contrast to your stitching.
 It is lower than any stitching, so it retreats, and the solid texture creates a completely different look.